Janet & Reuven Ross

 At Waco Healthcare, we meet every Friday at 9:30am for “church” – a 45-minute fellowship of singing, teaching, prayer, and snacks.
 It’s a highlight of the week for the 15 or so residents as well as for the seven of us Highlanders!
 We have a monthly service at Quality Care and need more people who can commit to serve at this event.
 If you are interested in this important ministry, contact Janet Ross.

 During the coronavirus situation, we are not visiting nursing homes as mandated by our national and state elected leaders.
+We do take snacks and cards.
+Contact Janet if you would like to be a blessing in this way.

 When one of our Senior Adults is ill, has had surgery, or has passed away, the Adult Bible Fellowships (ABFs) and Connection Groups (CGs) usually provide meals for them.
 If the person was not in an ABF or CG, then the request for food goes to the Meal Ministry Team for a meal train or a meal following a funeral.
 Wanda Foster oversees this ministry.
 If you would like to cook or bake for those in need, contact Wanda.